google/xls/docs_src/dslx_reference.md

 A range expression is evaluated at compile time as a constant array containing the values in the range.

-There also exists a `range()` builtin function that performs the same operation.

 `enumerate` iterates over the elements of an array type and produces pairs of `(index, value)`, similar to enumeration constructs in languages like Python or Go.